mainmatter/highlight/README.md

 wrapper around the popular [http://pygments.org](http://pygments.org) highlighter that's written in Python and supports an impressive number of languages.

+If pygments is installed on the machine and in the `PATH`, that binary is used, otherwise the plugin falls back to the web API at (http://pygments.appspot.com/), provided by Trevor Turk.

 See the API docs at [http://rdoc.info/projects/simplabs/highlight](http://rdoc.info/projects/simplabs/highlight).

 Usage